atom-box/codingBatJS/readMe.md

 1/3/2019:  Thanks Nick Parlante for recursion advice.
 Thanks Dave Jenkins for real world recursion discussion.

 ## Future Ideas
-* Go back and re do a couple of these with edge cases.
-Use it as a playground for learning Cocoa, et al.
+* Go back and re do a couple of these with crazier edge cases.
+Put them into their own Testing repository with Cocoa or similar tester
 * Re do in Elm language
 * Shop in some Knuth for re-do.
 Benchmark each!
 * Re do as excuse for a front end bootstrap, unsplash, CSS-Flexbox & Grid